Toroidal grid minors and stretch in embedded graphs: Introduction

 \begin{definition}[Toroidal expanse] The {\em toroidal expanse} of a graph $G$, denoted by $\Tex(G)$, is the largest value of $p\cdot q$ over all integers $p,q\geq3$ such that $G$ contains a toroidal $p \times q\>$-grid as a minor.
 If $G$ does not contain $C_3\Box C_3$ as a minor, then let $\Tex(G)=0$. \end{definition} Our interest is both in the structural and the algorithmic aspects of the toroidal expanse.

 The ``bound of nontriviality'' $p,q\geq3$ required by Definition~\ref{def:texpanse} is natural in the view of toroidal embeddability ---the degenerate cases $C_2\Box C_q$ are planar, while $C_p\Box C_q$ has orientable genus one for all $p,q\geq3$.
-It is not difficult to combine results from~\cite{BMR96} and~\cite{dS94} to show that for each positive integer $g>0$ there is a constant $c:=c(g)$ with the following property: if $G$ embeds in the orientable surface $\Sigma_g$ of genus $g$ with face-width $r$, then $G$ contains a toroidal $c\cdot r \times c\cdot r\>$-grid as a minor; that is, $\Tex(G) = \Omega(r^2)$.
+It is not difficult to combine results from~\cite{BMR96} and~\cite{dS94} to show that for each positive integer $g>0$ there is a constant $c:=c(g)$ with the following property: if $G$ embeds in the orientable surface $\Sigma$ of genus $g$ with face-width $r$, then $G$ contains a toroidal $(c\cdot r) \times (c\cdot r)$-grid as a minor; that is, $\Tex(G) = \Omega(r^2)$.

 On the other hand, it is very easy to come up with a sequence of graphs $G$ embedded in a fixed surface with face-width $r$ and arbitrarily large $\Tex(G)/ r^2$: it is achieved by a natural toroidal embedding of $C_r \Box C_{q}$ for arbitrarily large $q$.
 This inadequacy of face-width to estimate the toroidal expanse of an embedded graph is to be expected, due to the one-dimensional character of this parameter.
+To this end, we define a new density parameter of embedded graphs that captures the truly two-dimensional character of our problem; the {\em stretch of an embedded graph} in Definition~\ref{def:stretch}.
+In short, the notion of stretch is related to that of edge-width, and the stretch equals the smallest product of lengths of two cycles that transversely meet once on the surface.
+The notion of stretch first appeared in the conference paper~\cite{HC10} and has also been studied from an algorithmic point of view in~\cite{CCH13}.

-To this end, we introduce a new density parameter of embedded graphs that captures the truly two-dimensional character of our problem; the {\em stretch of an embedded graph} in Definition~\ref{def:stretch}.
-Using this tool, we unveil our main result---a tight two-way relationship between the toroidal expanse of a graph $G$ in an orientable surface and its {\em crossing number} $\crg(G)$ in the plane.
-We furthermore provide an approximation algorithm for both these numbers under an assumption of a sufficiently dense embedding.
-A simplified summary of the main results follows:
+Using stretch as a core tool, we unveil our main result---a tight two-way relationship between the toroidal expanse of a graph $G$ in an orientable surface and its {\em crossing number} $\crg(G)$ in the plane, under an assumption of a sufficiently dense embedding.
+We furthermore provide an approximation algorithm for both these numbers.
+Our treatment of the new concepts of stretch and toroidal expanse in the paper is completely self-contained.